Monotonicity formulas in potential theory: Introduction

-Before proceeding with the statement of the main result, it is worth describing some other features of the functions $t \mapsto U_p(t)$.
-First of all we notice that they are well defined, since the integrands are globally bounded and the level sets of $u$ have finite hypersurface area.
-In fact, since $u$ is harmonic, the level sets of $u$ have locally finite $\mathscr{H}^{n-1}$-measure (see for instance~\cite{Hardt_Simon} and the references therein).
-Moreover, by the properness of $u$, they are compact and thus their hypersurface area is finite.
-To describe another important feature of the $U_p$'s, we recall that in the case where $\Om$ is a ball the explicit solution to problem~\eqref{eq:pb} is given by (a multiple of) the Green function.
-Hence, the expansions reported in~\eqref{eq:u_exp} deprived of the reminder terms yield in this case explicit formul{\ae} for $u$, $\DDD u$ and $\DDD^2u$ on the whole $\R^n \setminus \overline{\Om}$.
+Before proceeding with the statement of the main result, it is worth describing some other features of the functions $\tau \mapsto F_\beta(\tau)$.
+First of all, we notice that such functions are well defined, since the integrands are globally bounded and the level sets of $u$ have finite hypersurface area.
+In fact, since $u$ is harmonic, the level sets of $u$ have locally finite $(n-1)$-dimensional Haurdorff measure $\mathscr{H}^{n-1}$ (see for instance~\cite{Hardt_Simon} and the references therein).
+Moreover, by the properness of $u$, such level sets are compact and thus with finite hypersurface area.
+To describe another important feature of the $F_\beta$'s, we recall that in the case where $\Om$ is a ball the explicit solution to problem~\eqref{eq:pb} is given by (a multiple of) the Green function.
+Hence, the expansions~\eqref{eq:u_exp} deprived of the reminder terms yield in this case explicit formul{\ae} for $u$, $\DDD u$ and $\D\D u$ on the whole $\R^n \setminus \overline{\Om}$.
 Tacking advantage of this observation, one easily realizes that the quantities

-are constant on rotationally symmetric solutions (notice {\em en passant} that the square of the first quantity is known in the literature as the $P$-function naturally associated with problem \eqref{eq:pb}.
-In a moment we will be able to shade some lights on the geometric nature of such a function).
-On the other hand, for every $p \geq 0$, the functions $t \mapsto U_p(t)$ can be rewritten in terms of the quantities appearing in~\eqref{charact_funct} as
+are constant on rotationally symmetric solutions.
+Also notice {\em en passant} that the square of the first quantity is known in the literature as the $P$-function naturally associated with problem \eqref{eq:pb}, see for instance \cite{Cra_Fra_Gaz,Enc_Per,Fra_Gaz_2008,Fra_Gaz_Kaw,Gar_Sar,Pay_Phi_1,Pay_Phi_2}.
+In Subsection \ref{sub:strategy} we will shade some lights on the geometric nature of such a function.
+We also note that, for every $\beta\geq 0$, the functions $\tau \mapsto F_\beta(\tau)$ can be rewritten in terms of the quantities appearing in~\eqref{charact_funct} as

 Therefore they are constant on rotationally symmetric solutions.
-In contrast with this, our main result states that the functions $t \mapsto U_p(t)$ are in general monotonically nondecreasing and that the monotonicity is strict unless $u$ is rotationally symmetric.
+In contrast with this, our main result states that the functions $\tau \mapsto F_\beta(\tau)$ are in general monotonically nondecreasing and that the monotonicity is strict unless $u$ is rotationally symmetric. \begin{theorem}[Monotonicity-Rigidity Theorem] Let $u$ be a solution to problem~\eqref{eq:pb} and let $F_\beta : [1,+\infty) \rightarrow \R$ be the function defined in~\eqref{eq:fb}.
+Then, the following properties hold true. \begin{itemize}